Insuring Your Diamond Ring: The 7 Questions You’ve Been Asking

 3) Is my wedding ring covered under my homeowners policy?

 Generally speaking, homeowners insurance does have a limited amount of coverage for the contents of your home (which includes your engagement ring).
 The caveat is that there is a max payout per item and the contents coverage has to pay for all your personal property.
 Let’s say your homeowners insurance includes $50,000 of personal property coverage with a max payout of $2,500 per item.
-Consider a major catastrophe in which your entire home is destroyed.
-That $50,000 would be used to replace your furniture, electronics, clothes, appliances – not leaving much for your ring.
+Consider a major catastrophe that destroys your entire home.
+You would use that $50,000 to replace your furniture, electronics, clothes, appliances – not leaving much for your ring.
 Even if you decide to become a minimalist and only replace your ring, the most you would get after paying the deductible is $2,500 because that’s the maximum payout for any one item.
 A good insurance agent will help you decipher which pieces should or shouldn’t be insured and if coverage of your diamond ring insurance makes sense.

 4) How much will it cost to insure my diamond ring?